hartwigmedical/platinum/README.md

 Notes:
 - Reference in this context is our internal terminology for the "normal" sample (which acts as "non-tumor reference" to the tumor sample).
-- The first part of the path is the bucket, with no `gs://` prefix.
+- The first part of the path is the bucket, WITH NO `gs://` PREFIX!

 ```json